- 1 Where Did Boat Shoes Come From?

 What Should You Look for in a Modern Boat Shoe?

 When you are on a boat, safety is a major concern.
 Whether you are passing through raging waters or not, your shoes should act as a safety precaution.
 As such, your boat shoes’ performance is far more important than their appearance.

 Here are the characteristics of good boat shoe:

-- The first official boat shoe was defined by its tread pattern.
+- Its tread pattern defined the first official boat shoe.
 As such, any decent boat shoe should offer good traction.

 - Nowadays, there are a variety of tread patterns for different settings.
 Try a moderate tread for more leisure sailing trips.
 For something more fast-paced like race sailing, you should invest in shoes with a more aggressive tread.